New York's 92nd State Assembly district

 New York's 92nd State Assembly district is one of the 150 districts in the New York State Assembly.
 It has been represented by Democrat Mary Jane Shimsky since 2023, defeating then-incumbent Thomas Abinanti.

 Geography

 District 92 is located within Westchester County.
 It consists of the towns of Greenburgh and Mount Pleasant.
+It also includes the villages of Dobbs Ferry, Irvington, Tarrytown, Sleepy Hollow, Pleasantville, Ardsley, Elmsford and a portion of Briarcliff Manor.

+The district overlaps New York's 16th and 17th districts, and is entirely within the 35th district of the New York State Senate.